Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Model

 Let us consider a spin configuration with $N$ domains, $1 \le N \leq L$, and domain lengths $\{l_i\}_{i=1}^N$, where $l_i \ge 1$.
 Furthermore, $\sum_{i=1}^Nl_i = L$.
 In the case of free boundary conditions, there is no restriction on $N$, and we can write $\mathcal{H}$ in terms of the domain lengths as

 By contrast, for periodic boundary conditions (PBC), $N$ can only be even, except for $N=1$, the fully ordered state.
 In that case, the short-range part of $\mathcal{H}$ changes,

 Note that the short-range energy differs for the specific case of $N=1$, where it is $-LJ_{NN}$.
 This slight difference in $\mathcal{H}$ for the two boundary conditions affects the transition temperature for a finite system.
-Hence, the simulation results depend on boundary conditions.
-We have studied the TIDSI model for both types of boundary conditions and found that, except for the value of $T_c$, the qualitative results do not change.
-Below we will present our simulation results only for periodic boundary conditions.
+However, from our simulations for both types of boundary conditions, we find that, except for the value of $T_c$, the qualitative results do not change (see Appendix \ref{comp} for an illustration).
+Therefore, we will present our simulation results only for periodic boundary conditions.